nerun/remastersys/README.md

 This program has 2 packages: **remastersys** (program itself, terminal mode) and **remastersys-gui** (graphical interface).
 Main features seems to work very well.

 ## Basic usage
-* If there are no packaged to download and install, you should create debian packages: `./package-creator`, write version number, hit ENTER, write a short changelog, write "end" and hit ENTER again.
+* If there are no Debian packages to download and install in [releases](https://github.com/nerun/remastersys/releases) section, you should create debian packages: `./package-creator`, write version number, hit ENTER, write a short changelog, write "end" and hit ENTER again.
 * Install both packages: `sudo dpkg -i *.deb`
 * Fix dependencies if you need: `sudo apt-get install -f`
 * Read instructions: